winton/cookbook/README.markdown

 Cookbook
 ========

 Cookbook takes you from a fresh Debian/Ubuntu server to a complete Nginx/Rails/PHP stack using purely Capistrano.
-It also takes care of app deployment and pretty much writes your **deploy.rb** file for you.
+It also takes care of app deployment and pretty much writes your **config/deploy.rb** file for you.

 The stack